 5. Stir and enjoy!

-Shop Iced Coffee K-Cup® packs.
+Shop Iced Coffee K-Cup® pods.

 Keurig Green Mountain’s roasting partners use different processes to decaffeinate their coffee and tea.
 The processes are: Direct Process, Indirect Process (Indirect & Direct uses solvents such as: methylene chloride or ethyl acetate) and Swiss Water Process.